3.26.26

 Midweek Meeting

-Our midweek meeting is held on Wednesdays at 7:00 pm at the Bringe home.
+Our midweek meeting on Wednesdays at 7:00 pm will return to the Bringe home next Wednesday.
 Our current study is based on J. Gresham Machen’s book, The New Testament: An Introduction to Its Literature and History.
 This book is a survey of the New Testament and it is composed of short chapters that I read during our meeting, as well as study questions which we use for discussion.
-This evening I will read chapter 13: The Church at Antioch.

 Morning Worship Details